Skip to main content

 Further information

 The council operates a trades permit scheme whereby a tradesperson can obtain a zone-specific permit to park in that zone all day in any pay-to-park bay or any resident bay between the hours of 8am and 5:30pm.
-The new prices start at £20.90 per day, which is less than £3 per hour.
+The prices start at £20.90 per day, which is less than £3 per hour.

 Vehicle examples